balakumardev/project-echo/README.md

 **The "Black Box" Flight Recorder for Digital Meetings**

-A privacy-first macOS utility that captures audio from teleconferencing apps, generates searchable transcripts via local AI, and enables bidirectional audio routing for advanced use cases.
+A privacy-first macOS utility that automatically captures audio from teleconferencing apps (Zoom, Teams, Meet) and generates searchable transcripts using local AI.
+Everything runs on-device with zero cloud uploads.

+**No virtual audio device needed!** Uses ScreenCaptureKit to record both your microphone and meeting audio.

 ## ✨ Features